julianzanetti/portfolio/src/content/projects/aws-course.md

 ---
-title: "Curso de AWS al completo"
+title: "Course of AWS al completo"
-description: "Curso práctico con mas de 37 secciones y mas de mas de 46 horas de videos en la cual se explica la teoria de cada servicio y se implementa varios ejemplos practicos."
+description: "Practical course with over 37 sections and more than 46 hours of videos explaining the theory behind each service and implementing various practical examples."
 technologies:
   - AWS
 type: "curso"